 1. Select the object or text where you’d like to add the animation.
-If you don’t select an object, you can still add a zoom area to focus in or out to a specific area.
+If you don’t select an object, you can still add a zoom area anywhere on your canvas.

-2. Right-click (CTRL/CMD + click) and select Add animation or click on the + button in the toolbar.
+2. Right-click (CTRL/CMD + click) and select Add animation or click on the Animations icon in the context toolbar.
 This will open the animations sidebar.

-3. Select the animation you’d like to add.
+3. Click + to and select the animation you’d like to add.
 You’ll see a preview of the animation before it appears in the sidebar.

 Fade in and fade out

 Fade-in animation is a great way to keep your audience focused on what you’re saying and moving with you because you control when the object or text appears or disappears.
 You can fade in or out of images, text, video, topics, and subtopics.